vincentbernat/dashkiosk/README.md

 as well as the linked files `assets/stylesheets/loading.css` and `assets/images/loading.svg`.

-You can change the URL to ping to get the list of URL to display in `res/xml/preferences.xml`.
-Those preferences settings are not available at runtime unless you trigger the activity manually.
+Some preferences settings are available in `res/xml/preferences`.
+You can modify them at compile time or at runtime.
+In the later case, you need to trigger the activity manually.
 For example, with `adb`:

     adb shell am start -n \
        com.deezer.android.dashkiosk/com.deezer.android.dashkiosk.DashboardPreferences

+By default, the URL to ping will be discovered through network service discovery.
+You can advertise the appropriate host with `avahi`:

+    avahi-publish -s "dashkiosk" _http._tcp 8000 "Beautiful dashboards"

+DashKiosk will detect this service because of the service name (`dashkiosk`) and the service type (`_http._tcp`).
+The requested URL will be the one built from the service name and `/dashboards.json`.

+Once it is working, you can put an appropriate service file in `/etc/avahi/services/` to let this service be advertised at boot.
+You can also specify directly the URL to ping if you don't want to rely on network discovery.

-By default, the application is locked in landscape mode since most dashboards work (and TV) work this way.
+By default, the application is locked in landscape mode since most dashboards (and TV) work this way.
 This can also be changed in `res/xml/preferences.xml`.

 Ping URL